-This writer has been monitoring the Texas Legislature for more than 25 years and has developed a perspective about the legislative process and government regulation of nonprofit organizations, state associations and foundations:
+More than 25 years of observing the legislature and participating in advocacy has yielded the following perspective:

-Many legislative and regulatory proposals have unintended consequences for nonprofit organizations.
-Legislators and their staffs are generally uninformed about the real operations of nonprofits and how they are different from businesses or government agencies.

-Most "reform" proposals mean more reporting, compliance and governance time and administrative expense for nonprofits, which are judged harshly if administrative/operations expenses consume too large a percentage of their total budget.

-Volunteer board members and other good people must not be discouraged by lengthy, confusing or threatening governmental regulations that make service risky and enhance their personal legal liability.
-Criminal penalties attached to reform legislation can frighten informed and qualified leaders who otherwise might have served on a board.

-One size does not fit all.
+- \Many legislative and regulatory proposals have unintended consequences for nonprofit organizations.
+Legislators and their staffs are generally uninformed about the real operations of associations and nonprofits and how they are different from businesses or government agencies. - \Most "reform" proposals mean more reporting, compliance and governance time and administrative expense for nonprofits, which are judged harshly if administrative/operations expenses consume too large a percentage of their total budget. - \Volunteer board members and other good people must not be discouraged by lengthy, confusing or threatening governmental regulations that make service risky and enhance their personal legal liability.
+Criminal penalties attached to reform legislation can frighten informed and qualified leaders who otherwise might have served on a board. - \One size does not fit all.
 Many "reform" proposals are intended to cure mis-steps and excesses of large nonprofits or national associations.
-Sadly, reforms often land hard on good people doing good work in local communities across America.

-A proposal that seems obscure may be a "local bill" (intended to affect only a small area, group of people, or limited subject) or may reflect a particular beef some legislator or constituent had with another party.
-It's not good policy to clutter the Texas codes and statutes with minutiae, and these enactments represent a lot of dead ink in the law books.

-The evolving social enterprise movement is composed of innovators and risk-takers who are investing in new ideas, new markets, and new forms of nonprofit operations based on a business model and revenue-based sustainability.
+Sadly, reforms often land hard on good people doing good work in local communities across America. - \A proposal that seems obscure may be a "local bill" (intended to affect only a small area, group of people, or limited subject) or may reflect a particular beef some legislator or constituent had with another party.
+It's not good policy to clutter the Texas codes and statutes with minutiae, and these enactments represent a lot of dead ink in the law books. - \The evolving social enterprise movement is composed of innovators and risk-takers who are investing in new ideas, new markets, and new forms of nonprofit operations based on a business model and revenue-based sustainability.
 These leaders should be given breathing room by government regulators.

-Complex governmental regulations will discourage start-ups and the efforts of good people with good ideas who seek to advance our society and their communities.
+\Complex governmental regulations will discourage start-ups and the efforts of good people with good ideas who seek to advance our society and their communities.
 Every beneficial and acclaimed cause, movement, charitable institution or nonprofit organization probably started with one person, with one idea, in one community.
 It then grew and grew with hard work, and now serves the common good.
 Government policies that affect the nonprofit sector and voluntary associations should preserve an environment that encourages good works by ordinary people in their communities.